 - November 2019, $7,483,254 Verdict: Prince George’s County, Maryland: A 40-something man suffered a herniated disc and the aggravation of prior cervical and lumbar degenerative disc diseases after his vehicle was rear-ended at a gas station parking lot.
 He underwent lumbar fusion surgery for treatment.
 Following the procedure, he also underwent pain management and epidural injections.
 He then underwent another procedure on his lumbar spine and revision surgery, both of which were unsuccessful.
 The man claimed that his injuries were now permanent and prevented him from returning to work as a construction material company supervisor.
 He sued the other driver and his employer for negligence.
 A P.G.
 County jury ruled in favor of the man and awarded him a $7,483,254 verdict.
 This comprised $373,840 in past medical expenses, $525,140 in past lost wages, $2,878,384 in future lost wages, and $2,500,000 in non-economic damages.
 A simple pain and suffering calculator would be useless in this case, right?
 (Maryland’s cap on non-economic damages reduced the verdict to $5,783,254.)

 - April 2017, $60,000 Verdict: Westminster, Maryland: A 34-year-old woman was rear-ended on Route 27 in Mt.
 Airy.
-The at-fault driver's insurance company was MAIF, arguably the worst insurance company to deal with in Maryland.
+The at-fault driver’s insurance company was MAIF, arguably the worst insurance company to deal with in Maryland.
 The plaintiff had uninsured motorist coverage with Nationwide.
 This is important because most MAIF policies are only $30,000.
-The woman claimed cervical disc herniations with radiating pain, headaches, and loss of memory.
+The woman claimed cervical disc herniations with radiating pain, headaches, and memory loss.
 She had $8,180.82 in medical bills.
 Her lawyers did not, however, bring a neurologist to trial to testify.
-Instead, they relied on a psychiatrist in Germantown, Dr. Brian Kim, to testify as to the scope of the plaintiff's injuries.
+Instead, they relied on a psychiatrist in Germantown, Dr. Brian Kim, to testify as to the scope of the plaintiff’s injuries.
 Is this an odd choice?
 Yes.
 A Carroll County jury awarded $60,000.
 The multiplier of the medical bills was 6.3.
 What does this tell you about using a multiplier of the medical bills?
 That is a worthless way of valuing an injury case.
 Pain and suffering multiplier examples are a useless way to calculate settlement amounts.

 - April 2017, $250,000 Verdict: Rockville, Maryland: A 60-year-old construction worker was traveling 60 miles an hour on Route 270 in Montgomery County.
 Maryland when he was rear-ended by a driver who had fallen asleep.
 He struck the jersey wall and totaled his car.
-The victim claimed a concussion, injury to both knees, and neck pain with radiculopathy as a result of the crash.
+The victim claimed a concussion, injury to both knees, and neck pain with radiculopathy due to the crash.
 He told the jury that he was unable to sit for prolonged periods.
 The jury awarded him $15,371 in medical bills, $5,720 in lost wages, and $230,000 in pain and suffering.
 The multiplier of his special damages was 8.5.

 - February 2017, $20,000: Annapolis, Maryland: A 50-year-old woman was rear-ended while exiting Waugh Chapel Towne Center onto Crain Highway (Route 3).
 She claimed multiple injuries: headaches and neck, back, shoulder, and foot injuries.
 She filed suit against the Allstate-insured driver after getting chiropractic and massage therapy.
 She had $22,053.38 in medicals.
 She also sought damages for pain and suffering.
 An Anne Arundel County jury just did not buy it and awarded her $20,000.
 The jury awarded $10,000 for pain and suffering and $10,000 in medical bills.
-In other words, they thought her treatment unnecessary, the health care providers charged too much, or some of the injuries she suffered were not from the car accident.
+In other words, they thought her treatment unnecessary, the health care providers charged too much, or some of her injuries were not from the car accident.
 The jury used a multiplier of 1 (.45 multiplier of what she had sought).

 - February 2017, $18,421: Ellicott City: An assistant school principal claimed lower back injuries after he was rear-ended on Route 32.
 He received physical therapy, followed by pain management.
 He incurred $8,381 in medical bills.
-Plaintiff filed in District Court (smaller claims), but; the defendant's insurance company, Allstate, removed the case to Circuit Court (larger claims with a jury trial).
+Plaintiff filed in District Court (smaller claims), but; the defendant’s insurance company, Allstate, removed the case to Circuit Court (more significant claims with a jury trial).
 Why would Allstate want to risk a larger verdict and have the case heard by a jury?
-Because Howard County is known to give out lower pain and suffering awards, particularly in cases where the injuries are largely subjective.
+Because Howard County is known to give out lower pain and suffering awards, particularly in cases where the injuries are mainly subjective.
 In this case, they awarded $18,421.
 The multiplier of the medical bills was 1.8.

 Again, these cases underscore that using a multiplier to calculate pain and suffering damages is foolish.
 Judges and juries do not decide cases this way.
 You can also see that the average pain and suffering verdict is a very misleading number.